See & Experience

 Jewish Bath (Mikveh)

-There are parts of a Jewish bath, also called a mikveh, in today’s Hotel Paul Otto at Nikolaistraße 5/6.
+Parts of a Jewish bath, also known as a mikveh, are thought to have been located at Nikolaistraße 5/6, in today's Hotel Paul Otto.
 The ritual immersion bath is located in the approx. 5.20 m deep cellar vault of the house.
 At the beginning of the 1980s, the buried drainage system made of sandstone and bricks was discovered, and the Görlitz monument preservation team restored it.
 The mikveh is mainly fed by the water of the Petersberg, which flows down to the Lunitz, ensuring a constant supply of fresh water.
 The establishment of the bath is dated to the 14th century, a time when Jewish settlers took up residence in the area of today’s Nikolaistraße, in the so-called Jüdenring (Jewish Ring).
 They were later expelled due to the plague and did not settle here again until the middle of the 19th century.

 Stolpersteine